criipto/docs-old/signatures/dotnet-core-v3.md

 <a name="text"></a>

-## Text signature
+## Plain text signature

-Text signature is supported for DK NemID, NO BankID and SE BankID.
+Plain text signature is supported for DK NemID, NO BankID and SE BankID.

 There are two important steps in obtaining a signature:
 1. [Redirect the user to the signature endpoint](#textRedirect)